SiddharthMundra123/cse15l-lab-reports/lab-5 tutorial.md

 [cs15lwi23ace@ieng6-202]:written_2:553$

 ```
-As seen above, it does not return anything.
+As seen above, just using "-name" does not return anything.

 ## Command 4: -mtime
 **Example 1**